KaySteinhoff/EasyGL/README.md

 	attribLoc = glGetUniformLocation(id, "view");
 	glUniformMatrix4fv(attribLoc, 1, GL_FALSE, (const GLfloat*)window.view);
 }

+//Load the Example.jpg file and render the Image at 0, 0(bottom, left).
+A window has be passed down to the image as a parent Image img = Image("Example.jpg", 0, 0, &window);
+window.shader[0] = &img;
+window.shader[0]->ShaderUpdate = MyShaderUpdate;
+window.RenderFunction = MyRenderFunction;

+//Start the run loop and show the window with the image window.Show();
 ```

+Every object rendered to the screen is a class at some point derriven from Shader.

 Should you want to set the Shaders of any class deriven from shader to a custom one you can call the Shader::LoadPartialShader(GLenum type, PartialShader* shader, const char* source) function and set the PartialShader that's passed to your code.